-- 2.4.3.1 Areas used for solid waste management should be enclosed within a building, or if outdoors then fully screened from view, and designed with a solid enclosure and gate that complements the building design. - 2.4.3.2 Enclosures should be adequately sized for the intended use of the site and accommodate the three streams of waste (recycling, organics, and garbage). - 2.4.3.3 Where a private garage accommodates a vehicle and waste container(s), ensure functionality for access and egress of vehicles, waste containers, long-term bicycle parking, and other functions. - 2.4.3.4 Outdoor enclosures should be located to avoid conflicts with pedestrian pathways and building egresses. - 2.4.3.5 Consider odour abatement measures when waste management enclosures are located near residential units. amenity areas, and public spaces.
+- 2.4.3.1 Areas used for solid waste management should be enclosed within a building.
+If outdoors, fully screen from view and design to incude a solid enclosure and gate that complements the building design and meets CPTED principles. - 2.4.3.2 Enclosures should be adequately sized for the intended use of the site and accommodate the three streams of waste (recycling, organics, and garbage). - 2.4.3.3 Where a private garage accommodates a vehicle and waste container(s), ensure functionality for access and egress of vehicles, waste containers, long-term bicycle parking, and other functions. - 2.4.3.4 Outdoor enclosures should be located to avoid conflicts with pedestrian pathways and building egresses. - 2.4.3.5 Consider odour abatement measures when waste management enclosures are located near residential units. amenity areas, and public spaces.